MartMajer/Boggle-JavaFX/README.md

 - Players can find words by connecting adjacent letters on the board
 - The game includes a highscore feature that stores top scores between sessions
 - Ability to save and load game state at any time
+- Dictionary with over 400k Croatian words

+*Dictionary used is from gigaly, but was adapted to fit the game needs https://github.com/gigaly/rjecnik-hrvatskih-jezika

 ![image](https://github.com/CroTard/Boggle-JavaFX/assets/79861327/7d5a5544-6e81-4a28-a089-c23a9832a733)
 ![image](https://github.com/CroTard/Boggle-JavaFX/assets/79861327/deb8ddd9-10fb-42d7-80ef-aff0e70e5ee7)